Urban Renaissance: How Smart City Initiatives Transformed Local Governance in 2026

 Hyper-Local Energy Independence

 The breakthrough of 2026 is the 'Neighborhood Micro-Grid.'
 Local communities are now producing their own power through integrated solar windows and small-scale kinetic energy tiles in sidewalks.
 This has led to a 30% reduction in local energy costs and made cities remarkably resilient to national power failures.
-In June 2026, we are seeing the first 'Net-Positive' neighborhoods that actually sell power back to the grid.
+In June 2026, we are seeing the first 'Net-Positive' neighborhoods that actually sell power back to the grid, creating a new source of revenue for community art and education projects.

 Safety and the 'Predictive Policing' Debate